neverhags/BikeLightDuino/README.md

-# 8x8 Matrix led example to apply on a bike
+# 8x8 Matrix led example to mount on a bike

 ### This code provide 4 display modes: